 Table 1 shows the socio-demographic characteristics of the respondents.
-The respondents were comprised of health care professionals, policy implementers, and community and religious leaders with ages ranging from 42 years to 80 years old.
-Most respondents were 11 males (78.5%), while 3 (21.4%) were females.
-About 5 Respondents, 5 (35.7%) were 51-60 years old.
-This age bracket was closely followed by 61 years and above, comprising 7 respondents.
-Most respondents' highest formal educational qualification was tertiary education, with 7 (50%) respondents, followed by 2 (14.2%) respondents with secondary education.
-Most respondents were Christians, 13 (92.8%) and 1(7.2%) Muslim.
+The respondents were comprised of health professional, policy implementers, community and religious leaders with age ranging from 42 years and 80 years old.
+Majority of the respondents were males 11 (78.5%) while 3 (21.4%) females.
+Some Respondents, 5 (35.7%) were in the age class of 51-60 years. this age bracket was closely followed 61 years and above comprising of 7 respondents.
+The highest formal educational qualification attained by most respondents was tertiary education with 7 (50%) respondents followed by 2 (14.2%) respondents with secondary education.
+Most respondents were Christians 13 (92.8%) and 1(7.2%) Muslim.